 - One bottle contains 90 / 500mg capsules.

 - Take 3 capsules 2-3 times daily or as directed by a healthcare professional.

 Contraindications: Not to be used during pregnancy or while breast-feeding.

-Buy 6 or more bottles and receive 10% off!
+Buy 6 or more bottles for a further 10% discount

 The research on guacatonga's anticancerous properties began in 1988 by Japanese researchers from the Tokyo College of Pharmacy and Pharmacognosy.
 They published one preliminary trial in 1988 on their discovery of these novel clerodane diterpenes and their anticancerous and antitumorous activities.
 The study indicated that an ethanol extract of the leaf showed strong antitumorous activity in laboratory mice with sarcomas.
 As soon as they made this discovery, they rushed to patent it, filing a Japanese patent for the casearin chemicals they'd discovered as new antitumorous agents.
 They published a follow-up study in 1990, again reporting their results from injecting mice with sarcomas with an ethanol extract of guacatonga leaves (100 mg per gram of body weight) and confirming their previous findings.
 They then tested individual casearins against various human cancer cell lines and published two more studies in 1991 and 1992.
 These studies reported newly isolated casearin chemicals and their antitumorous and anticancerous actions against various cancer tumor cells.
 Oddly, the Japanese researchers have not published any further studies and, since they had already filed patents, other research groups have not been forthcoming in funding research dollars on these patented antitumorous plant chemicals.